 We have some great work in this issue, including a fascinating essay on male loneliness, a clever story that addresses the (very) creative monsters many of us live with, and at least one first-time author.
 It’s a marvelous collection of work and the issue came together beautifully—and thank goodness, because frankly, life has been a little hectic here of late: the website was briefly hacked, my old computer was in its death throes and has now been replaced, and well, just the general pace of life which seems to be ramping up daily.

 I’m sad to say that this will be the last issue for two of our wonderful staff members.
 Bev Jackson, our tireless SOS editor and Noa Sivan, an astute SOS reader are both leaving us to attend to their individual lives and various creative pursuits.
 We will miss them, but remain grateful for all the volunteer hours they freely gave to r.kv.r.y..

-On a more personal note, I’ve been dealing recently with a gut-wrenching mental health crisis involving a member of my family.
-That has nothing in particular to do with this issue, of course … except it does, because our focus is on recovery and in the process of selecting work for each issue, I read many heartbreaking stories—some with happy endings, some with little or no resolution—and I’ve come to realize how pervasive this problem is.
-Everyone I know either has a family member who struggles with some aspect of mental health, or struggles themselves.
-Whether it be anxiety, depression, bipolar disorder, PTSD, dementia, or any number of other hurdles in the mind, we’ve all been affected, some in multiple forms or from multiple sides.
+On a more personal note, I’ve been dealing with a gut-wrenching mental health crisis involving a member of my family and the process has reiterated what I already suspected: most of us either have a family member who struggles with some aspect of mental health, or we struggle ourselves.
+Whether it be anxiety, depression, bipolar disorder, PTSD, dementia, Attention Deficit Disorder, or any number of other hurdles in the mind, we’ve all been affected, some in multiple forms or from multiple sides.
 It’s pervasive, it’s very real, and not only do these sufferers walk among us, they ARE us.

 So I dedicate this issue to all of you affected by mental disorders and/or mental illness.
 Keep at it.
 Keep going.
 It’s the best any of us can do.